 Accountability posts

 Drafts ready to share.
 Click to copy, then post.
-Zoning Board · Claremont · April 6, 2026.
+Zoning Board · Claremont, NH · April 6, 2026.

 X / Twitter

-At the April 6 Zoning Board meeting, the board unanimously denied a variance for 95 Old Church Road to allow a manufactured home in the R1 district.
-The board ruled the applicant failed to prove a hardship tied to the land itself... https://meetingwatch.org/nh/claremont/zoning-board/2026-04-06/ #MeetingWatch
+At the April 6 Zoning Board meeting, the board unanimously denied a variance for 95 Old Church Road.
+The applicant sought to place a manufactured home in an R1 district, but failed to prove a legal 'hardship' tied to the land itself... https://meetingwatch.org/nh/claremont/zoning-board/2026-04-06/ #MeetingWatch

 X thread